 Loans under the Facility Agreement bear interest, at Fabrinet's option, at a rate per annum equal to a LIBOR rate plus a spread of 1.75% to 2.50%, or a base rate, determined in accordance with the Facility Agreement, plus a spread of 0.75% to 1.50%, in each case with such spread determined based on Fabrinet's consolidated total leverage ratio for the preceding four fiscal quarter period.
-Interest is due and payable quarterly in arrears for loans bearing interest at the base rate and at the end of an interest period (or at each three month interval in the case of loans with interest periods greater than three months) in the case of loans bearing interest at the LIBOR rate.
-The applicable spreads and commitment fees will increase in the event that Fabrinet's Thailand subsidiary is unable to guarantee the obligations under the Facility Agreement within 180 days after the closing date.
+Interest is due and payable quarterly in arrears for loans bearing interest at the base rate and at the end of an interest period (or at each three-month interval in the case of loans with interest periods greater than three months) in the case of loans bearing interest at the LIBOR rate.

 Fabrinet's obligations under the Facility Agreement are guaranteed by certain of its existing and future direct material subsidiaries.
 In addition, the Facility Agreement is secured by Fabrinet's present and future accounts receivable, deposit accounts and cash, and a pledge of the capital stock of certain of Fabrinet's direct subsidiaries.
-Fabrinet must maintain at least \$40.0 million of cash, cash equivalents and marketable securities at financial institutions located in the United States.
+Fabrinet is required to maintain at least \$40.0 million of cash, cash equivalents, and marketable securities at financial institutions located in the United States.
 Further, Fabrinet is required to maintain any of its deposits accounts or securities accounts with balances in excess of \$10.0 million in a jurisdiction where a control agreement, or the equivalent under the local law, can be effected.
 The Facility Agreement contains customary affirmative and negative covenants.
 Negative covenants include, among other things, limitations on liens, indebtedness, investments, mergers, sales of assets, changes in the nature of the business, dividends and distributions, affiliate transactions and capital expenditures.
 The Facility Agreement contains financial covenants requiring Fabrinet to maintain: (i) a minimum tangible net worth of not less than \$200.0 million plus 50% of quarterly net income, exclusive of quarterly losses; (ii) a minimum debt service coverage ratio of not less than 1.50:1.00; (iii) a maximum senior leverage ratio of not more than 2.50:1.00; and (iv) a minimum quick ratio of not less than 1.10:1.00.
 Each of these financial covenants is calculated on a consolidated basis for the consecutive four fiscal quarter period then ended.
+As of June 26, 2015, the Company was in compliance with all covenants under the Facility Agreement.

 The Facility Agreement also contains customary events of default including, among other things, payment defaults, breaches of covenants or representations and warranties, cross-defaults with certain other indebtedness, bankruptcy and insolvency events and change in control of Fabrinet, subject to grace periods in certain instances.
 Upon an event of default, the lenders may terminate their commitments, declare all or a portion of the outstanding obligations payable by Fabrinet to be immediately due and payable and exercise other rights and remedies provided for under the Facility Agreement.
-The undrawn credit facility of \$200.0 million is available on July 15, 2014 after the effective closing date.

-Fabrinet intends to use the proceeds of the credit line to finance a future manufacturing building in Thailand, and for general corporate purposes including mergers and acquisitions of complementary manufacturing businesses or technology, although Fabrinet has no current commitments with respect to any such acquisitions.
+Fabrinet intends to use the proceeds of the credit line to finance its future manufacturing buildings in the United States and Thailand, and for general corporate purposes including mergers and acquisitions of complementary manufacturing businesses or technology, although Fabrinet has no current commitments with respect to any such acquisitions.

-Undrawn available credit facilities as of June 27, 2014 and June 28, 2013 totaled:
+Undrawn available credit facilities classified by available period of future borrowing as of June 26, 2015 and June 27, 2014 were as follows: